BALTIC-AMERICAN

 WHY PARTICIPATE?

-The Baltic-American Dialogue program fosters the exchange of ideas between the Baltic States and U.S. and stimulates international collaboration.
+The Baltic-American Dialogue program fosters the exchange of ideas between the Baltic States and the U.S. and stimulates international collaboration.
+This initiative is designed to empower Baltic organizations by enabling them to host knowledgeable American speakers who can bring fresh perspectives, innovative solutions, and practical insights on a range of critical issues.

 FUNDING